diasthiago11/diasthiago11/README.md

 # 👋 Hello!
 Welcome to my Github.
 ## My name is Thiago.

-- 🌱 I’m currently learning Android Development.
+- 🌱 I’m currently learning Java and Android Development.
 - 👯 I’m looking to collaborate on AOSP Community.
 -->